 Check-In

 Once you head to the terminal with your pet, verify in there with a customer service person, who might issue you a yellow luggage tag to connect to your animal’s pet carrier.
-This same label will notify you of the prerequisites for having to travel with the animal inside the compartment and should be agreed to sign in order for their policies to be acknowledged.
+This same label will notify you of the prerequisites for having to travel with the animal inside the compartment and should be agreed to sign for their policies to be acknowledged.

 While being in the air terminal, just at the departure lounge, and on board a plane, the animal should remain in their pet carrier with doors shut at all points of time.